One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Sunset behind Big Ben, London, England, UK

-Once in the city, dine along the river.
+Once back in Central London, dine along the river.
 Indulge at OXO Tower Restaurant if you want to splash out on your last night.
-Otherwise, go for something more casual, like Truffle Burger in South Bank.
+Otherwise, go for something more casual, like Truffle Burger on the South Bank.

 Bid a final farewell to the city with a walk along the Thames after dark.
 Gaze at the stunning skyline illuminated at night as you use the bridges to crisscross the river.